nicolasberube/Arzette_Randomizer/README.md

 This is a randomizer for Arzette: The Jewel of Faramore.
 This repository includes both the currently maintained [Archipelago randomizer](arzette/), as well as the deprecated [standalone randomizer](Standalone/).

+It is only available for the Windows Steam version of the game.

 # [Setup Guide](arzette/setup_en.md)

 How to set up the client on your computer.